Blue Bolt: Later usage of the Blue Bolt name

 Hero Comics (now known as Heroic Publishing) launched a superhero series called Captain Thunder and Blue Bolt by writers Roy and Dann Thomas in 1987, by which time Star Publications' trademark had long since expired.
 Roy Thomas has acknowledged that he took the name Blue Bolt from the Joe Simon character, and that in their later conversations Joe Simon was upset over this, even half-jokingly saying that he would take the Thomases to court over the use of the name.
 The series was cancelled in 1988 after ten issues, though two further issues were published in 1992.

 In 2025 Marvel Comics began using a character named Blue Bolt in West Coast Avengers.
 Joe Simon's grandson alerted Roy Thomas about this, and since Thomas had already been advertising the upcoming publication of a volume reprinting the entire Captain Thunder and Blue Bolt series, he contacted Marvel Comics to negotiate the potential trademark conflict.
 Marvel Comics agreed to change their character's name, though due to lead times several issues would appear with the character being called Blue Bolt.

 Fictional character biography

-After college football star Fred Parrish is struck by lightning during practice he boards a plane in order to seek help.
+The college football star Fred Parrish is struck by lightning during practice, and then boards a plane in order to seek help.
 This plane is struck by a second lightning bolt, causing the plane to crash.
 Finding himself underground, Parrish is found by a scientist named Bertoff who heals him using an experimental radium treatment.
 This treatment gives Parrish super powers.
 Using his powers and a lightning gun given to him by Bertoff, Parrish takes up the name the Blue Bolt and battles the underground forces of his arch-enemy, the evil Green Sorceress.

 After a year, the Blue Bolt discovers that World War II has started.
 He journeys back to the surface to fight against the Nazis.

 After the war, Blue Bolt becomes a pilot for Glimpses, the picture magazine, and works with daring photographer Snap Doodle.